 Not sold on any of the South State Bank business credit cards for your business, or simply want to keep exploring your options?
 Here are the top three alternatives to consider.

 One alternative to look at is the Blue Business℠ Plus Credit Card from American Express.
-Like South State Bank’s Visa® Business Platinum Card, this option from Amex has a 15-month 0% introductory APR period.
+Like South State Bank’s Visa® Business Platinum Card, this option from Amex has a 12-month 0% introductory APR period.
 It also has no annual fee.

 What sets this card apart from any South State Bank business credit cards is that it offers this notably long intro APR in addition to a rewards program.
 You have to choose between a long APR period or a rewards program with South State Bank’s business credit cards.
 With the Blue Business℠ Plus Credit Card from American Express, you’ll earn one point for every dollar you spend, which is less than you earn per dollar with South State Bank’s rewards cards.
 However, you’ll earn two times the amount of points for every dollar you spend on your first $50,000 spent annually.

 If you’re all about cash back, the Blue Business Cash Credit Card from American Express might be worth your consideration.
-This card has a 0% APR on purchases and balances for the first 12 months.
+This card has a 0% APR on purchases for the first 12 months.
 After that, your APR will set in at a market-variable rate, so see the issuer’s terms and conditions for details.